Aurora borealis tour in Fairbanks with dog sledding, a fun and unique way to see the Northern Lights in Fairbanks

 3. Fairbanks Northern Lights tour with Chena Hot Springs visit

-• Highlights: Aurora viewing from Aurorium, guided tour of Aurora Ice Museum, visit to Chena Hot Springs
+• Highlights: Guided tour of the Aurora Ice Museum, visit to Chena Hot Springs, and Northern Lights viewing

 • Duration: 10 hours